The Taunton Police Department is responsive to public records requests filed in accordance with Massachusetts General Laws.

 The following person has been designated as the Records Access Officer for the Taunton Police Department pursuant to the Public Records Law.
 All Public Records requests should be directed to this person using the contact information provided below.
 Public Records may be made in-person, via telephone, mail or electronic mail.

 NAME: Lt.
-Paul Roderick
+Eric Nichols

-TITLE: Records Access Officer
+TITLE: Public Information Officer and Records Access Officer

 ADDRESS: Taunton Police Department

 General Records and Police Reports

 Public Records Requests: Public Records requests may be made in person, mailed to the address below or emailed to firstname.lastname@example.org.
 Although not required, requests for public records should be submitted in writing in order to ensure that the Office accurately and completely responds to your request.
 A request for public records should include a reasonable description of specific records being requested.
 Under some circumstances the Office may assess a reasonable fee for the production of public records.
 Mail requests should include a stamped, self addressed envelope.

 The Records Office is located in the lobby of the Police Station and is open Monday through Thursday between the hours of 8 a.m. to 4 p.m.

 Accident Reconstruction: These reports are reconstructions of accidents involving serious injuries or fatalities.
 These reports can takeover a month to complete.

 Accident Reconstruction Photographs: These are photographs of the accident scene taken by a department photograph as part of the reconstruction.
 They are not included with the Accident Reconstruction Report.